Warmyone/Are-there-free-tools-setups-for-cached-distributed-C-compiling-with-CMake-on-Windows-/README.md

 * Do we fall under the Cygwin licencing if the tools we use to compile our code were build with Cygwin?
 If we would only internally use that tools not to distribute the software would the licence apply?
 * Would it be feasible use [sccache] and run the servers for distribution in a VM with Linux on our Windows Systems?
 * What is the progress on the [ccache] Windows adoption?
-* I ruled out some of the option due to there lack of maintenance, does someone have expirience with them?
+* I ruled out some of the option due to there lack of maintenance, does someone have experience with them?
 Uses them in production?

 ## Goal